-While making the traveling to-do list, some people prefer to skip “Buy international travel SIM card” part, hoping for free Wi-Fi connection in the destination country.
+While making the traveling to-do list, some people prefer to skip “Buy international travel SIM card” part, hoping for free public Wi-Fi connection in the destination country.
 Free Wi-Fi sounds great, but let us decide, is it really worth the hassle?

 In the modern world, cybersecurity is a global challenge, it is not only an IT problem.